Skip to main content

 Jordanian Mezze

-A vibrant spread of small dishes including hummus, moutabal (eggplant dip), tabbouleh, and muhammara, showcasing Jordan's culinary diversity in one sharing experience.
+A spread of small dishes such as hummus, moutabal (eggplant dip), tabbouleh, and muhammara, the kind of shared table that puts Jordan's range on display all at once.

 Allergens: